zkcilef/juice-shop-ghas-workshop/_labs/lab3.md

 ## Exercise 2: Creating a code scanning ruleset

-Without a ruleset (GitHub's newer version of branch protections), even though CodeQL found the vulnerability, a developer could still merge the code mistakenly, or merge the code before the CodeQL checks finish.
+Without a ruleset (GitHub's new version of branch protections), even though CodeQL found the vulnerability, a developer could still merge the code mistakenly, or merge the code before the CodeQL checks finish.
 Let's prevent this!

 > [!NOTE]
 > We have to wait for the PR check to finish entirely (with a pass or fail) in order to create the ruleset properly!